mozilla-it/discourse-infra/README.md

 ## Alerts
 There are 3 different sources from where an alert can be fired: New Relic Synthetics (firing alerts for site unavailability), Papertrail (firing alerts based on log information) and Kapacitor (firing alerts based on application behavior).
 All 3 applications will send the alerts to #discourse-alerts, and New Relic will send unavailability alerts to #it-sre-bot.
 There are other destinations, like emails to discoruse-admins@mozilla.comm or paging Alberto, but this is not publicily available.

+# Upgrades
+In order to upgrade Discourse run the Codebuild job which builds and deploys the application.
+By default this process builds Discourse from the `test-passed` branch which contains the most up to date code which doesn't break existing test.
+It's recommended to first upgrade dev, later stage and test the site manually creating posts and checking that it is behaving as expected.